kensung-lab/hypo-assembler/README.md

 ```

 This will run hypo-assembler on 40 threads.
 It is estimated to finish within 20 minutes.
-The expected result is final_1.fa and final_2.fa that is (interchangably) demo/ref1.fa and demo/ref2.fa.
+The expected result is hypo_wd/final_1.fa and hypo_wd/final_2.fa.

+To verify the result, refer to [this page](https://github.com/kensung-lab/hypo-assembler/tree/main/eval).